ashishrautela612/Coffee-House/README.md

 ## Usage

+To use the Coffee House website, follow these steps:

+1. **Clone the Repository:**

+2. **Navigate to the Repository:**

+3. **Open the Website:**
-To use the Coffee House website, simply open the `index.html` file in a web browser.
-You can navigate through the different sections using the links in the navigation bar.
+- Open the `index.html` file in a web browser to view the Coffee House website.
+- You can also use a development server like Live Server in Visual Studio Code to run the website locally.

+That's it!
+You should now be able to access and explore the Coffee House website locally.